 In order for the Board to investigate your complaint, you need to provide the Board with all of the information you have about the problem.
 We need you to provide a complete chronological description, including dates, of the situation.
 You also need to provide the names, addresses, and telephone numbers of other persons who know about the situation, including the names of any city and/or county staff if you have had contact with them about your problem.
 The Board needs all the facts you can provide in order to process your complaint.
 The Board does not have the staff to investigate inquiries based only upon suspicion or speculation.
 Be sure to provide copies of all documents about your complaint, including plans, drawings, calculations, maps, reports, plan check comments, letters, contracts, and invoices.
 Before mailing your complaint, make an extra copy of everything for your own files because we cannot return the documents once the investigation is completed.
 If you need more information regarding a possible violation of the Professional Engineers Act, the Professional Land Surveyors' Act, or the Geologist and Geophysicist Act before filing your complaint, please contact the Board's Enforcement Unit by e-mail at BPELSG.Enforcement.Information@dca.ca.gov or by telephone at 1-866-780-5370 [toll free].

-To help you file a complaint with this Board regarding the practice of geology or geophysics, the complaint form is available online.
+To help you file a complaint with this Board, the complaint form is available online.